Veteran Chinese diplomat and Mao Zedong’s interpreter dies

 Ji was born into a wealthy family in the northern Chinese province of Shanxi in 1929 and moved with his family to the U.S. when he was 9.
 He and his brother attended exclusive private schools in New York where he developed the fluent English and deep knowledge of American culture that would prove him so valuable to China’s drive to confront the West and restore what it views at its traditional dominant role in Asia.

-Like many high officials, Ji experienced various persecutions during the xenophobic 1966-76 Cultural Revolution, particular due to his foreign education and the fact that his brother had remained in the U.S. He chronicled his experiences in his autobiography, “The Man on Mao’s Right”
+Like many high officials, Ji experienced various persecutions during the xenophobic 1966-76 Cultural Revolution, particularly due to his foreign education and the fact that his brother had remained in the U.S. He chronicled his experiences in his autobiography, “The Man on Mao’s Right”

-In a brief notice sent to The Associated Press, the foreign ministry said Ji had died on April 29 in Beijing from an unspecified illness.
+In a brief notice sent to The Associated Press, the foreign ministry said Ji died on April 29 in Beijing from an unspecified illness.

 “We mourn the unfortunate passing of Mr. Ji Chaozhu and send our condolences to his family,” the ministry said.